bjpfox/co2-tracker/README.md

 * Store images using AWS S3
 * Add some JS, e.g. form validation
 * Ability to import data from csv
+* Mobile friendly
+* Provide as an external API

 ### Challenges